teslazonda/leetcode/README.md

-# Leetcode Solutions in Ruby by
+# Leetcode Solutions in Ruby
 Solutions are optimal runtime implemented in Ruby